 TMET was established to provide a local sponsorship solution and became fully operational in November 2015 with its first two schools, Rushey Mead Academy and North Mead Primary Academy (previously Northfield House Primary Academy).
-By the end of the 2019-20 financial year, TMET has grown to an 'Established Trust' of 10 schools and, by the start of September 2021, to 13 schools.
 The Trust is deliberately a cross phase, believing that everyone has much to learn from each other and that primary colleagues in particular have a rich, holistic understanding of their learners.

 TMET has always been underpinned by a strong moral purpose and commitment to improving life chances for all young people.
-There has been a long history of collaboration and system leadership through the National Support Schools at Rushey Mead Academy and Willowbrook Mead Primary Academy and through its Teaching School and Leicestershire Secondary SCITT.
-North Mead Primary Academy became a National Support School since joining the Trust.
+There has been a long history of collaboration and system leadership through National Support Schools, the Teaching School and SCITT.
 The TMET Board of Trustees is determined to continue to develop a high performing Multi Academy Trust (MAT) that delivers the very best educational experience for pupils at both primary and secondary level.

-As a school trust, TMET builds on reciprocity and partnership to develop excellent opportunities and ambitious, aspirational outcomes for all, whilst nurturing self worth and resilience.
+As a school trust, TMET builds on reciprocity and partnership to develop excellent opportunities and ambitious, aspirational outcomes for all, whilst nurturing self-worth and resilience.
 Alongside this reciprocal partnership arrangement sits clear accountability measures facilitated by strong governance and quality assurance.